SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 ---
-title: Server Load Permission Requirements
-description: >-
-  This article lists all permissions necessary for SPDocKit to gather information about SharePoint farm servers.
+description: This article lists all permissions necessary for SPDocKit to gather information about SharePoint farm servers.
-author: Iva Novoselic
-date: 16/5/2017
 ---

 # Server Load Permission Requirements